 2. What Cat Litter is Best?

-At SuperZoo this year, the newest cat litter on the market was made from tofu!
+At SuperZoo last year, the newest cat litter on the market was made from tofu!
 Yes, the edible kind.
 It’ll be very unique to see how popular it becomes, but it makes sense since it acts like a sponge, absorbing all free liquids.

-If your cat has respiratory issues or is declawed, get a litter that suits them best.
+If your cat has respiratory issues or is declawed, get a cat litter that suits them best.
 I would avoid any fragranced litters.
 Those litters are made specifically for humans.

 3. How Often Should the Litter Box Be Cleaned?

 If you want to avoid having your house smell like cat pee, you should clean the cat litter box as much as possible!
 At least once a day and maybe even twice if you can!
 This helps keep the smell down.
 We used a fragrance-free litter and it never smells like cat pee or poop in our house and we don’t even use air fresheners!
 Having your cat litter box be clean every time your kitty goes is crucial for a happy cat with healthy litter box habits.

 Never bleach the box unless your cat is dealing with an intestinal parasite or infection of some sorts.
 A mild soap or water if it’s filthy, but daily cleaning with the scoop should be sufficient.